 Our vision of a well educated graduate of our school is a person who has an integrated view of science, who understands the interrelationship between content and process in science, and who has a clear vision of the relationship between science and the ethical, political, and philosophical universe in which he or she lives out his or her life.

-The Department provides service to the college and to its students in several areas:
+The department provides service to D'Youville and to its students in several areas:

 - Courses and enrichment for students majoring in mathematics and science